dmore/github-forkrefresh/README.md

     Depends on zalando/go-keyring to retrieve and pull secrets.
 Currently using version 0.2.3.
     I would have used a different approach but for this this is fine.

+    Also uses Jeffail/gabs to construct the expected json at the remote end.

 How to run it:
 ==============
     cd github-forkrefresh/httpclient